cielecki/day-composer/README.md

 - **[Discord Server](https://discord.gg/VrxZdr3JWH)** - Get help, share experiences, and connect with other users
 - **[GitHub Discussions](https://github.com/cielecki/life-navigator/discussions)** - Feature requests and general discussions
 - **[Issues](https://github.com/cielecki/life-navigator/issues)** - Bug reports and technical issues

-### 🛠️ Customization

-Life Navigator is designed to be deeply customizable:

-- **Create Custom Modes**: Design AI personalities that match your needs
-- **Modify Prompts**: Adjust how the AI responds and behaves
-- **Build Templates**: Create your own daily note structures and planning algorithms

-### 🔐 Privacy & Security

-Your privacy is paramount:

-- **Local Storage**: All notes stored as plain text files on your devices
-- **You Control Sync**: Use iCloud, Dropbox, or any sync service you trust
-- **Minimal API Usage**: Only the context you explicitly choose is sent to AI providers
-- **No Analytics**: We don't track your usage or collect any data
-- **Open Source**: Inspect the code yourself to verify our privacy claims

-### 🌱 Philosophy

-Life Navigator represents a different relationship with AI:

-- **AI as Growth Partner**: Not just a tool, but a companion in personal development
-- **Intentional Technology**: Replace mindless scrolling with meaningful AI interactions
-- **Augmented Self-Awareness**: Use AI to see patterns and blind spots in your behavior
-- **Privacy-First Design**: Your most intimate thoughts deserve the highest security

 ### 🚧 Current Status